HienaDev/RangoPlatformer/README.md

 ## Game Themes:

-The theme of the game is self-discovery and the complicated journey our main character has to live so he can finally find himself and surpass every obstacle.
-Rango will put himself in difficult situations that once lied about.
-And in the end, understand that his inner strength was more powerful than any lie he could tell
+There's a water shortage in the town of Dirt, and our main character Rango tries to find the reason for the shortage.
+Avoid the sun at all costs to avoid dehydration and find the culprit!

 ## Game Genre:

 Rango - The Game is a 2d pixel art sidescroller game.
-Players will have to understand simple puzzles while trying to keep Rango out of the sun for some time otherwise he will be dehydrated and will stop moving, making the player lose the level.
+Players will have to understand simple puzzles while trying to keep Rango out of the sun for some time otherwise he will be dehydrated and will stop die.

 ## Gameplay: